-34. Events after the reporting date
+35. Events after the reporting date

-There was the recommendation that was issued on the 21st April 2023 for the salary increase of the Members of Legislatures, as a results of that all the provincial Legislatures were expected to adjust the remuneration of the Members.
-The date of the salary increase would be from the 1st April 2022 therefore this was the adjusting events and the event has been adjusted on the Annual Financial Statements.
-Thereafter the President of the Republic has approved the salary increase on the 28 June 2023 for the Members of Parliament, as a results of the government Gazzete published by the President all the provincial legislature were also required to gazzette their own salary increases for Members of Provincial Legislatures.
-The effective date of the salary increases were as from the 01st April 2022 therefore this is an adjusting events.
-The events is an adjusting events in the Annual Financial Statements.
-The recognition of the increase on the members remuneration and the related provision.
+The President of the Republic has approved the salary increase on the 14th June 2022 for Members of Parliament, as a results of the government Gazzete published by the President all the provincial legislatures were also required to gazzette their own salary increase for Member of Provincial Legislatures.
+The effective date of the salary increase were as from the 1st April 2021 therefore this is an adjusting events.
+The events has beend adjusted in the Annual Financial statement.
+The recognision of the increase on the members remuneration and related accruals is effected.